-- (i) an external member of Council, appointed under section 4 (7)-(10) above, who shall take the chair for the discussion of items of business in which the chairman of the Council meeting has a conflict of interest; - (ii) a Pro-Vice-Chancellor, appointed under regulation 101 of Council Regulations 21 of 2002, who shall take the chair when the chairman cannot or should not act as chairman for reasons other than a conflict of interest. - (b) In the absence of the appropriate deputy chairman appointed under (a) above at a meeting, the Vice-Chancellor or the Pro-Vice-Chancellor appointed as chairman of Council under section 10 (3) shall have discretion to appoint an alternate. - (5) The appointment of a deputy chairman under sub-section (4) above shall be made on the recommendation of the Vice-Chancellor or the Pro-Vice- Chancellor appointed as chairman of Council under section 10 (3). - (6) Where a person is appointed as deputy chairman under sub-section (4)(a)(ii) above who is not a member of Council when appointed, that person shall thereupon become a co-opted member of Council and shall remain a member of Council for as long as he or she remains a deputy chairman. - (7) Each deputy chairman shall hold office for a period of up to four years and shall be eligible for reappointment. - (8) Each deputy chairman may exercise all the functions of the chairman at any meeting when the chairman cannot or should not act. - 8.
-(1) Members of Council elected under section 4 (15)-(25) or appointed as an external member under section 4 (7)-(10) above shall serve for a period of four years and shall be eligible to serve for a second consecutive period of four years. - (2) The member of Council elected under section 4 (6) shall serve for such period as may be determined under the regulations of the Conference of Colleges. - (3) (a) Members of Council co-opted under section 6 may serve for a period of up to four years and shall be eligible to serve for a second consecutive period of up four years. - (b) The term of a person whose co-optation is made expressly subject to an appointment under section 7(4)(a) (ii) will expire on the appointment of a deputy chairman who is not when appointed a member of Council. - (4) A member who has served two consecutive periods of four years under subsections (1) or (3) above shall not be eligible to serve as an elected external or co-opted member of Council earlier than four years after the end of his or her period of service.
+- (i) an external member of Council, appointed under section 4 (7)-(10) above, who shall take the chair for the discussion of items of business in which the chairman of the Council meeting has a conflict of interest; - (ii) a Pro-Vice-Chancellor, appointed under regulation $10^1$ of Council Regulations 21 of 2002, who shall take the chair when the chairman cannot or should not act as chairman for reasons other than a conflict of interest. - (b) In the absence of the appropriate deputy chairman appointed under (a) above at a meeting, the Vice- Chancellor or the Pro-Vice-Chancellor appointed as chairman of Council under section 10 (3) shall have discretion to appoint an alternate. - (5) The appointment of a deputy chairman under sub-section (4) above shall be made on the recommendation of the Vice-Chancellor or the Pro-Vice- Chancellor appointed as chairman of Council under section 10 (3). - (6) Where a person is appointed as deputy chairman under sub-section (4)(a)(ii) above who is not a member of Council when appointed, that person shall thereupon become a co-opted member of Council and shall remain a member of Council for as long as he or she remains a deputy chairman. - (7) Each deputy chairman shall hold office for a period of up to four years and shall be eligible for reappointment. - (8) Each deputy chairman may exercise all the functions of the chairman at any meeting when the chairman cannot or should not act. - 8.
+(1) Members of Council elected under section 4 (15)-(25) or appointed as an external member under section 4 (7)-(10) above shall serve for a period of four years and shall be eligible to serve for a second consecutive period of four years. - (2) The member of Council elected under section 4 (6) shall serve for such period as may be determined under the regulations of the Conference of Colleges. - (3) (a) Members of Council co-opted under section 6 may serve for a period of up to four years and shall be eligible to serve for a second consecutive period of up four years. - (b) The term of a person whose co-optation is made expressly subject to an appointment under section 7(4)(a) (ii) will expire on the appointment of a deputy chairman who is not when appointed a member of Council. - (4) A member who has served two consecutive periods of four years under subsections (1) or (3) above shall not be eligible to serve as an elected external or co-opted member of Council earlier than four years after the end of his or her period of service. - (5) Vacancies caused other than by expiry of term as a member shall be filled for the remaining period of office of the member replaced in the same manner as that member took up office except on termination of Council membership under section 9 (1) of an ex officio member serving under section 4 (1)-(5) or (11)-(14), when the vacancy shall be filled in accordance with section 10.

-1 Following changes to Council Regulations 21 of 2002 with effect from 11 July 2014, a consequential change has been made to the cross-reference in this sub-section.
+&lt;sup>1 Following changes to Council Regulations 21 of 2002 with effect from 11 July 2014, a consequential change has been made to the cross-reference in this sub-section.
 This change will be submitted for approval by Congregation when the next substantive change to the statute is put forward.